tjelvar-olsson/tjelvar-olsson.github.io/_drafts/saving-a-file-object-to-string.md

 [``imsave``](http://scikit-image.org/docs/dev/api/skimage.io.html#imsave) that
 takes a ``fname`` and ``arr`` arguments.
 However, what I wanted was a function that returned the content of the file as a byte string.
-In other words I wanted a the behaviour of the Python Image Library's [``PIL.Image.tobytes``](http://pillow.readthedocs.org/en/latest/reference/Image.html#PIL.Image.Image.tobytes) function.
+In other words I wanted the behaviour of the Python Image Library's [``PIL.Image.tobytes``](http://pillow.readthedocs.org/en/latest/reference/Image.html#PIL.Image.Image.tobytes) function.
 However, I could not find one in scikit-image.